 Here’s a closer look at five key causes of blood sugar rises in non-diabetics.

 Some foods are more likely to spike your blood sugar even if you’re metabolically healthy, such as refined carbs, processed foods, sodas, and items that contain added sugar.
-If you have a sweet tooth or carb cravings that tend to veer you off course from an otherwise healthy diet, you’ll want to be extra cautious of sudden rises in blood sugar, which over time can lead to insulin resistance, i.e., how responsive your cells are to insulin, the hormone that regulates the amount of glucose in your blood and “unlocks” cells so they can turn glucose into energy.
+Suppose you have a sweet tooth or carb cravings that tend to veer you off course from an otherwise healthy diet.
+In that case, you’ll want to be extra cautious of sudden rises in blood sugar, which over time can lead to insulin resistance, i.e., how responsive your cells are to insulin.
+This hormone regulates the amount of glucose in your blood and “unlocks” cells so they can turn glucose into energy.

 But GI isn’t the whole picture.
 Glycemic load (GL) is a more complete indicator of actual blood sugar impact.
 It takes the glycemic index and multiplies it by the number of carbohydrates per serving of that food (and then divides by 100 for simplicity’s sake).
 So a food with a glycemic index of 55 and 10 grams of carbs per serving would have a glycemic load of 5.5.